mgieseki/dvisvgm/README.md

   The PostScript special handler requires the Ghostscript library libgs.so (Linux) or gsdll32.dll/gsdll64.dll (Windows) to be installed.
-If the configure script finds the corresponding Ghostscript development files on the system, it directly links against libgs.so.
-Otherwise, the library is looked up during runtime, and the PostScript support is enabled only if libgs.so can be found.
+If the configure script finds the corresponding Ghostscript development files on the system, it directly links against `libgs.so.N`, where _N_ is the library's ABI version.
+  Otherwise, the library is looked up during runtime, and the PostScript support is enabled only if `libgs.so` can be found.
 Due to incompatible changes of the Ghostscript API, _dvisvgm_ requires Ghostscript 8.31 or later.

 * [Kpathsea](https://tug.org/kpathsea)
   This library is part of the Web2C package and is usually installed in conjunction with a TeX distribution.
 Kpathsea provides functions for searching files in the large texmf tree.
+Please ensure that you use the kpathsea version coming with or matching your TeX system.

 * [potracelib](http://potrace.sourceforge.net)
   Peter Selinger's bitmap tracing library is utilized to vectorize Metafont's